mermaidpurse/wrapsher/docs/wrapsher.md

 ## Status

 Wrapsher is pre-alpha software, and not feature-complete.
-Lots of things described in the README are aspirational.

 ## Getting Started -- The Basics

 The Wrapsher build tool, `wrapsher`, is written in Ruby.
-The resulting compiled program is portable pure `sh`, though, and neither `wrapsher` nor Ruby are required to run any compiled Wrapsher program--it's standalone, and requires no dependencies (except for external commands, for which it
+But the resulting compiled program is portable pure `sh`, though, and neither `wrapsher` nor Ruby are required to run any compiled Wrapsher program--it's standalone, and requires no dependencies (except for external commands, for which it